William George & Co Limited

 5.17 The description of the item should hold precedence over the photographs.
 We reserve the right to use stock / catalogue images if original photographs cannot be used.
 Caution should be used when bidding on an item with only a stock image, as colours and sizes of an item can vary from the sale item.
 No warranty is given.

-6.1 Upon the Auctioneer declaring the Auction for any Lot to be closed and the Lot to be sold, the Buyer shall immediately arrange to pay not less than 25% of the price offered in their Bid to the Auctioneer by way of direct payment into the nominated bank account of the Auctioneer (details of which shall be provided to the Buyer by the Auctioneer).
+6.1 Upon the Auctioneer declaring the Auction for any Lot to be closed and the Lot to be sold, the Buyer shall immediately arrange to pay the value detailed in clause 6.5 to the Auctioneer by way of direct payment into the nominated bank account of the Auctioneer (details of which shall be provided to the Buyer by the Auctioneer).

 6.2 Payments shall be in pounds sterling (£) (unless otherwise indicated).